Northamptonshire Uplands: Transport

 There are several major transport corridors which pass through the area.
 The M1 and M40 motorways pass through the uplands and link major population centres in England.
 The UK's shortest motorway, the M45 also passes through the Uplands.

 The A5, A14 both pass through the area.
-The longest three digit A road in the UK, the A361 also passes through the uplands.
+The longest three digit A road in the UK, the A361, also passes through the uplands.
 Other important A roads in the area include the A428, the A422 and the A425.

+Physical geography

+Principal summits

+Hills within the NCA with more than 30 metres of prominence are listed here.